Download Careers360 App

 An object moving along the principal axis – on differentiating the mirror formula with respect to time we get,

-\frac{dv}{dt}=\left ( \frac{v}{u} \right )^{2}\frac{du}{dt}=-\left ( \frac{f}{u-f} \right )^{2}\frac{du}{dt}
+$\frac{dv}{dt}=-\left ( \frac{v}{u} \right )^{2}\frac{du}{dt}=-\left ( \frac{f}{u-f} \right )^{2}\frac{du}{dt}$

-Where \frac{dv}{dt} is the velocity of the image moving along the principal axis, and \frac{du}{dt} is the velocity of the object along the principle axis.
+where $\frac{dv}{dt}$ is the velocity of the image moving along the principal axis, and $\frac{du}{dt}$ is the velocity of the object along the principal axis.
 The negative sign indicates that the image always moves in the direction opposite to that of the object

 There are certain material developed in laboratories which have a negative refractive index (Fig. 9.3).
 A ray incident from air (medium 1) into such a medium (medium 2) shall follow a path given by